Baptism at Word of Life Baptist Church...

 There is no reason to delay.
 As soon as you have decided to receive Christ into your life, you can and should be baptized.
 If you wait until you are "perfect", youll never feel "good enough"!

-Baptism at Word of Life are schedule for the third Sunday of every month.
+Baptism at Word of Life are scheduled for the third Sunday of every month.
 During the warmer months the ordinance of baptism occurs down at the Thunder Bay River off a platform on the church property.

 CAN MY FAMILY BE BAPTIZED TOGETHER?